zhenyulin/reason-graphql/README.md

-# Basic Reason Template
+# reason-graphql

-Hello!
-This project allows you to quickly get started with Reason and BuckleScript.
-If you wanted a more sophisticated version, try the `react` template (`bsb -theme react -init .`).
+A quick experiment with functional programming language Reason and BuckleScript to build a simple serverless graphql api.

 # Build
 ```